 Paul regularly acts in the most high profile international cases, advising Governments and well-known individuals and companies.
 He has a particular expertise in international work and he works mainly in non-UK jurisdictions; in the Middle East, Africa and South Asia.
 Paul has particular experience in International Corruption, Fraud, Money Laundering, Sanctions and Counter-Terrorism.
 Between 2016-2017, he was appointed to undertake training assignments in Nigeria as a Technical Expert for the United Nations, Counter-Terrorist Division (UNODC).
 Paul has appeared in emblematic cases such as the “ The Oil for Food” case, possibly the most complex multi-jurisdiction corruption case ever investigated, involving sanctions-breaches of the Saddam Hussein Regime.
 He has also appeared in the first test case of the 2002 Terrorism Act, involving a proscribed organisation (ISYF), which was heard on appeal by the Lord Chief Justice in a reserved hearing, as well as appearing as Trial counsel in the London Underground Bombing case and the “Dirty Bomb” case.

-Paul has been recommended in the “spotlight” category in International Criminal Law by Chambers and Partners 2017.
-The edition notes that he is a “brain on legs” and “an extremely competent lawyer” who is highly regarded for his expertise in ICL and white-collar crime matters.
+Paul has been recommended in the “spotlight” category in International Criminal Law by Chambers and Partners 2019.
+The edition notes that Paul is a junior, who is highly regarded for his expertise in ICL and white-collar crime matters.
 He is praised by market sources for his sensitive and warm approach to clients.
-Chambers and Partners sets his strengths as being “super-clever and super-smooth”, “he is someone who shows rare dedication to the issues involved” and “extremely experienced and knowledgeable, he is someone whose presence is appreciated by all around him”.
+Chambers and Partners sets his strengths as being “a really nice man who is very hard-working, very bright and very committed”.
+This adds to Paul’s successful entry in the 2018 edition, where he is described as “super-clever and super-smooth”, as “someone who shows rare dedication to the issues involved” and “extremely experienced and knowledgeable, he is someone whose presence is appreciated by all around him”.
 His recent work included acting in Government of Comoros v International Criminal Court, an international maritime piracy case that followed a United Nations inquiry into the illegal boarding of a ship and the killing of a number of aid workers off the Gaza coast.

 Paul recently supported an amicus brief,together with a group of eminent international lawyers that is currently before the US Supreme Court in a case relating to customary international law and terrorist financing.
 He has also acted in cases in some of the most significant cases in the ICTR and the ICC and has lectured widely in Africa and Asia.